ahkashif/php-oops/README.md

     // Bye World

-> Note: __construcor and __descructor are called magic methods  in php.
-PHP there are various magic methods
+> Note: __construcor and __descructor are called [magic methods](http://php.net/manual/en/language.oop5.magic.php)  in php.
+Magic methods names are reserved by php and user defined functions should not be named same as them.

 ## Functions